The Millionairess (play): Performances

-The Millionairess received its world premiere in Siegfried Trebitsch's German translation as Die Millionaerin on January 4, 1936 at the Vienna Akademie Theatre with Maria Eis as Epifania.
+The Millionairess received its world premiere in Siegfried Trebitsch's German translation as Die Millionärin on January 4, 1936 at the Vienna Akademie Theatre with Maria Eis as Epifania.

 The first production in English took place at the King's Theatre, Melbourne, Australia on 7 March 1936 in a production by Gregan McMahon.
 Shaw granted McMahon permission to stage the play ahead of any English theatre in gratitude for McMahon's championing his plays in Australia over the previous 25 years.

 The first production of The Millionairess in Great Britain was presented in November 1936 by the Forsyth Players, a local repertory company in Bexhill-on-Sea.

 The Millionairess opened at the Malvern Open Air Drama Festival in Malvern, Worcestershire in 1937 with Sybil Thorndike as Epifania.
 The reception was lukewarm, and the play did not go to London.

 The Millionairess toured round the UK in the summer of 1940 prior to a planned season in London which was cancelled due to the Blitz.
 It starred Edith Evans as Epifania, Frank Cellier (actor) as Blenderbland, Alan Webb (actor) as the Egyptian Doctor and Ronald Squire as Sagamor.
 Alistair, the athlete husband of Epifania was played with infectious joy by Sebastian Shaw (actor).

 The U.S. premiere of The Millionairess took place in 1938 at the Westport Country Playhouse in Westport, Connecticut with Jessie Royce Landis in the title role and Onslow Stevens as the Doctor, with Harry Wagstaff Gribble directing.

 The first production of The Millionairess on Broadway was presented by the Dramatic Workshop of The New School at the President Theatre with Margrit Wyler, Woodrow Parfrey and Leoa Harlow, and ran for 13 performances from April 6 to April 17, 1949.

 In the summer of 1952, Katharine Hepburn starred in The Millionairess for a ten-week run at the New Theatre in London's West End.
 The production, directed by Michael Benthall and co-starring Robert Helpmann and Cyril Ritchard, was widely praised.
 In October 1952, it was brought to New York where it played at the Shubert Theatre for ten weeks and 83 performances.

 A well-received production was performed by the American Shaw Festival at Mount Gretna, Pennsylvania July - August 1986 with Jane Roth-Casson as Epifania and Sullivan Brown as The Doctor.

 The Shaw Festival at Niagara-on-the-Lake, Ontario has performed the play a number of times: in 1965, 1977, 1991 and 2001.
 Most recently, the play was presented by the Shaw Festival in its Court House Theatre in 2012 and was directed by Blair Williams, with set design by Cameron Porteous, lighting design by Louise Guinard and sound design by Dmitri Marine.